cswinter/codecraft-tutorial/README.md

   }

   // whe we see a mineral crystal, stop scouting and move towards it
-  @Override public void onMineralEntersVision(MineralCrystalHandle mineral) {
+  @Override public void onMineralEntersVision(MineralCrystal mineral) {
     if (isScouting) {
       moveTo(mineral);
       isScouting = false;